Duet3D/wiki-content/How_to_guides/Getting_connected/Getting_connected_to_your_Duet.md

 If you want to use 'screen', open Applications > Utilities > Terminal.
 Run `screen /dev/tty.usbmodem1411 115200`, replacing "usbmodem1411" with the Serial Port name for your Mac, if different (see Step 2).

 You should see a blank screen, but see note on Duets with WiFi below.
 Hit enter and you should see OK returned.
 You are connected successfully.
+To disconnect and return to the Terminal, type 'Ctrl-a k'.

 If you get an error, *"Sorry, could not find a PTY."* unplug the USB, plug it back in and try again.